jakewilliami/tldinfo/README.md

   - Currently only supports country code TLDs (ccTLDs), as this is my personal main usecase for the application.
 It does not yet generic TLDs (gTLD).
   - Internationalised ccTLDs are not yet supported.
+  - TODO: Currently requires local data file, but I will make these constants soon